 WASHINGTON, D.C.
-20049 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 e quarterly period ended March 31, 2 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 the transition period from to Commission File Number: 001-38410 BioXcel Therapeutics, Inc. sact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 82-1386754 (I.R.S.
-Employer Identification No.) 555 Long Wharf Drive New Haven, CT (Address of principal executive offices) 06511 (Zip Code) (Re (475) 238-6837 gistrant's telephone number, including area code · N/A (Former name, for rmer address and former fiscal year, if changed si nce last report) Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) BTAI Name of each exchange on which registered Nasdaq Capital Market indicate by check mark whether the registrant (1) has filed all reponents (or for such shorter period that the registrant was required indicate by check mark whether the registrant has submitted elect 232.405 of this chapter) during the preceding 12 months (or for su indicate by check mark whether the registrant is a large accelerate company.
-See the definitions of "large accelerated filer," "accelerated d filer, an accelerated filer, a non-accelerated file ated filer," "smaller reporting company," and "en r, a smaller reporting company, or an emerging growth nerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company \boxtimes f an emerging growth company, indicate by check mark if the resection to Section 13(a) of the Ex ion period for complying with any new or revised financial indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Γhe number of shares of the registrant's common stock, \$0.001 pa ar value per share, outstanding at May 5, 2021 wa is 24,631,989.
+20343 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the he quarterly period ended June 30, 2 021 OR TO SECTION 13 OR 15(d) OF THE the transition period from SECURITIES EXCHANGE ACT OF 1934 to Commission File Number: 001-38410 BioXcel Therapeutics, Inc. sact name of registrant as specified in its charter Delaware (State or other jurisdiction of incorporation or organization) 82-1386754 (I.R.S.
+Employer Identification No.) 555 Long Wharf Drive New Haven, CT (Address of principal executive offices) 06511 (Zip Code) (Re (475) 238-6837 egistrant's telephone number, including area code 5) · N/A • (Former name, for rmer address and former fiscal year, if changed s ince last report) Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) BTAI Name of each exchange on which registered Nasdaq Capital Market indicate by check mark whether the registrant (1) has filed all rep nonths (or for such shorter period that the registrant was required indicate by check mark whether the registrant has submitted elect 232.405 of this chapter) during the preceding 12 months (or for su ndicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accelerated Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company $oxtimes$ of an emerging growth company, indicate by check mark if the reg accounting standards provided pursuant to Section 13(a) of the Ex tion period for complying with any new or revised financial indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of charge of the registrant's common stock \$0.001 na or value per chare outstanding at August 5, 2021 was 27 968 988